sammanthp007/RTEMS-Documentation/README.md

 ```
 ### Build Toolchains
 We build toolchains (the required tools/programs to build a runnable RTEMS OS on an computer architecture) for any architecture we want.
-Here we build the toolchains for sparc, arm, and i386 architecture, and also a qemu virtualization so we can work with a virtual machine that has RTEMS OS on top of qemu virtualization.
+Here we build the toolchains for sparc, arm, powerpc, and i386 architecture, and also a qemu virtualization so we can work with a virtual machine that has RTEMS OS on top of qemu virtualization.
 ```
 $ cd $HOME/development/rtems/rsb/rtems
 $ ../source-builder/sb-set-builder --prefix=$HOME/development/rtems/4.12 4.12/rtems-sparc
 $ ../source-builder/sb-set-builder --prefix=$HOME/development/rtems/4.12 4.12/rtems-arm
+../source-builder/sb-set-builder --prefix=$HOME/development/rtems/4.12 4.12/rtems-powerpc
 $ ../source-builder/sb-set-builder --prefix=$HOME/development/rtems/4.12 4.12/rtems-i386
 $ ../source-builder/sb-set-builder --prefix=$HOME/development/rtems/4.12 --without-rtems devel/qemu
 ```